joshithakg/PizzaCatcher_JoshithaKalyani/README.md

 ### What I Learned

-This project helped me understand a lot more about how interactive games are structured.
+This project helped me understand a lot more about how games are structured.
 I learned:

-- How to use sprites and detect collisions in p5.js.
+- How to use sprites and detect motion in p5.js.
-- How to manage multiple game states and transitions between them.
+- How to manage multiple game states and create transitions between them.
-- How to implement timed events and countdowns.
+- How to add in time featues and countdowns.
-- How small visual effects (like messages and confetti) make gameplay more satisfying.
+- How small visual effects (like messages and confetti) make gameplay so more satisfying!
-- How to write cleaner, modular code for interactive sketches.

-I also learned that even small games benefit from good planning and structure.
-Features like score tracking, a restart button, and visual feedback all make the game feel more complete and intentional.

 ### How to Play